 - If the thread is pulled through and cannot be cut correctly, lower the presser foot lever so that the thread is held in place before cutting the thread.
-If this operation is performed, skip step 3. - When using thread that quickly winds off the spool, such as metallic thread, it may be difficult to thread the needle if the thread is cut.
+If this operation is performed, skip step ^(C). - When using thread that quickly winds off the spool, such as metallic thread, it may be difficult to thread the needle if the thread is cut.
 Therefore, instead of using the thread cutter, pull out about 80 mm (approx. 3 inches) of thread after passing it through the threader thread guide disks (marked "7").

-- 1) 80mm (approx. 3 inches) or more - Lower the presser foot lever to lower the presser foot.
+Lower the presser foot lever to lower the presser foot.

-Presser foot lever
+1 Presser foot lever